From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Recruitment & Onboarding KPIs

 Recruiting and onboarding top talent is the cornerstone of any successful organization.
+With the right human resources software, these processes can become much easier to manage.
 That’s why it’s important to measure the success of this process.
-HR KPI’s can show the strengths and weaknesses of your talent acquisition and integration processes.
+HR KPIs can show the strengths and weaknesses of your talent acquisition and integration processes.

 5 benefits for measuring recruitment KPIs: